cerad/zayso4/readme.md

 Sticking with gulp for now.
 But moved assets into same directory used by encore.
 Still need to deal with tournament specific images.

+Ongoing issues with unique ids for various entities.
+Many entities are unique within a project and have a composite id of projectId:whateverId.
+But it does get confusing and have various places in code the explodes the id.
+Very hackish.
+For now trying to have an actual projectId property in conjunction with the whateverId.

+Also want to look at having actual ProjectId types so they can be typehinted against.
+But it might more trouble than it's worth at least until php directly supports typed properties.